Technical rehearsal: Tech

-During the tech, all of the previous actions taken during the dry tech are repeated, so as to check lighting in concordance with the stage blocking and stage placement (for example, finding whether the performer is in the light hotspot or not, or how the followspot operates), check the levels on the performers' microphones (if used) and how well the performers can project if orating concurrently with sound or music, allow the performers to know when there are incoming flying rigs, allow performers to experience and become accustomed to the special effects that will occur so that it will not interfere with the actual performance and generally make sure the director and designers are happy with all aspects of the production that can be seen or heard.
+During the tech,not all of the previous actions taken during the dry tech are repeated, so as to check lighting in concordance with the stage blocking and stage placement (for example, finding whether the performer is in the light hotspot or not, or how the followspot operates), check the levels on the performers' microphones (if used) and how well the performers can project if orating concurrently with sound or music, allow the performers to know when there are incoming flying rigs, allow performers to experience and become accustomed to the special effects that will occur so that it will not interfere with the actual performance and generally make sure the director and designers are happy with all aspects of the production that can be seen or heard.
 One very significant effect that is added in tech is blood.
 This allows actors to get used to it and the costume designer to see how the blood will affect the costumes.

 Once completed as many times as the director feels comfortable, the tech will end.
 Any number of actions can usually be taken after a tech such as the running of problematic scenes or acts, another dry tech to work out problematic technical issues, or certain performers may be held to work with certain effects for which the other performers are not needed.
 After all this is completed, the tech rehearsal is officially over.
 The next rehearsal(s) to be performed is the dress rehearsal, followed by final dress rehearsal just prior to opening night.

 Pick-up tech

-Pick-up tech rehearsals are scheduled.
 Pick-ups usually consist of covering problem areas from previous shows, rehearsing difficult effects or transitions, or rehearsing newly introduced technical aspects.
+These rehearsals are often done to specifically practice complex transitions and new technical elements.
+Typically, these rehearsals are shorter than regular tech rehearsals.
 Usually lasting no longer than a few hours, they will sometimes be held on different days or times as performance pick-ups so as not to bog down the performers or to detract from the performing rehearsal aspect of the show.

+These rehearsals maintain and enhance the technical quality of productions.
+Directors, stage managers, lighting designers, and sound engineers use pick-up tech rehearsals to adjust timing, correct lighting angles, improve sound balance, and address any technical issues from previous shows.

 If the show is on tour, additional tech rehearsals may be held to cover issues that might arise from being in a different size/shape performance space.
 Issues might include: set size, timing, lighting angles and intensity, offstage storage, etc. Due to the fast-paced nature of tours, often there is very little or no time for additional tech rehearsals.
+They play a crucial role in ensuring a smooth and polished performance before the next performance.